CisseBenn/Data-Manipulation/README.md

-# Data-Manipulation
+# Data Analysis at Ubunifu College
-Still learn data manipulation with python.
+Just a student trying to learn and give data science a try.
+I am currently learning data preparation and cleaning using python.